-Did you see our article back in November about how small changes in your lab can make a big difference to your lab sustainability?
-It prompted some great conversations about how even small adjustments to our daily routine can have a real meaningful impact on your carbon footprint.
+ULT freezers are among the most energy intensive pieces of laboratory equipment.
+Did you see our article about how small changes can make a big difference to your lab sustainability?
+It prompted some great conversations about how adjustments to our daily routine can have a meaningful impact on carbon footprint.

 So today we’re turning the spotlight up on lab equipment.
 Specifically ultra-low temperature freezers, because they are energy intensive pieces of kit, found in thousands of laboratories around the world.
 And while they’re absolutely vital for a large number of applications, there are things we can do to collectively make a monumental impact on the amount of energy they consume.

 Do ULTs have to be set to -80?